 How right he’d prove to be.
-And it’s probably quite likely that even he would have not grasped just how much it would shape automotive culture for years to come.
+Mind you, it’s probably quite likely that even he would have not grasped just how much it would shape automotive culture for years to come.
 Where do you think the term supermini comes from?
 That generation of small cars, so epitomised by the Fiat 127 and Renault 5 (and, later, the Austin Metro), became frontrunners in a market sector that was named in deference to the 1959 original.
-And it’s still used today.
+The term’s still used today.